spectrum-health-systems/Tingen-Development/README.md

 ## Repository branches

 * [main](https://github.com/spectrum-health-systems/Tingen_development/tree/main)
-  The stable branch of Tingen.
-You are btter off using the [Tingen stable release](https://github.com/spectrum-health-systems/Tingen), or even *better* off using the Community Release (coming soon).
+  The "probably stable" branch of Tingen.

+  On occasion the development branch is merged with main, in order to test/view documentation changes.
+You are better off using the [Tingen stable release](https://github.com/spectrum-health-systems/Tingen), or even *better* off using the Community Release (coming soon).

   <!--[the Community Release](https://github.com/spectrum-health-systems/Tingen-CommunityRelease). -->